-Cheri Smith, Director of Operations
+Cheri Smith, Executive Director

 Cheri D. Smith, J.D., graduated summa cum laude from Baylor University in 2007 with a B.A. in International Studies with a focus on global and systemic gender discrimination.
 In 2014, Smith received her Juris Doctor from the University of Maryland Carey School of Law, where she graduated magna cum laude and Order of the Coif.
 While in law school, Smith served as a student-attorney to represent low-income clients in domestic violence hearings, U-Visa self-petitions, and sexual orientation and gender identity discrimination cases in the Gender Violence Clinic.
 She also worked with the Ombudsman of Namibia researching pre-trial detention conditions in Namibian jails for the International Human Rights Clinic.
 Smith also served as a judicial intern for the U.S. District Court for the District of Maryland and was selected for publication in the Cardozo Journal of Law & Gender on reproductive rights.
 While serving as a Stiller Fellow and Law Clerk to the American Civil Liberties Union (ACLU), Smith focused her work on First Amendment infringements.
 Smith aspires through her sexual violence advocacy to incorporate evolving international human rights standards into domestic laws through creative litigation strategies and policy reform.